codecrunchers/cd-talk/PITCHME.md

 - To a large extent self-manage and own deliverables,
 - Build a low maintenance base platform -  we can expand with the business needs
 - Knowing the startup we joined is not a perfect place, Innovate and adapt, we will not be given clear requirements, resources will be stretched.
-- Continue to use retros to improve process, the cycle time graph *is* the target of the retro, nothing
+- Continue to use retros to improve process, the cycle time graph *is* the target of the retro.
+If you raise the same issue twice, retros are not working -.e. meetings
 - Raise blockers & and solutions :wink: to me early
 - Decide on what is happening with WhietBoard, duplicating is time consuming, no point if not maintained.
 - Find your want to deliver 'thing' for Process/Improvement and create a 'Betterworks Goal for it'